The structure of the regular part of the free boundary close to singularities in the obstacle problem: Abstract

 \section{Abstract}

 We prove the –to the best knowledge of the authors– first result on the fine asymptotic behavior of the regular part of the free boundary of the obstacle problem close to singularities.
-The result is motivated by our recent partial answer to a long standing conjecture and the first partial classification of global solutions of the obstacle problem with unbounded coincidence sets in higher dimensions.
+The result is motivated by a recent answer to a long standing conjecture concerning the classification of global solutions of the obstacle problem.